EPISODE THREE: WHEN OPT STRIKES

 - 04:39 - Applying to jobs straight out of school is often met with a resounding lack of replies.
-Nipun soon began to reconsider his approach of directly applying for composer positions.
+Nipun's goal is to be a music composer but he soon begins to reconsider his approach of directly applying for composer positions.

-- 07:59 - Finances dwindling led to Nipun branching out as a guitarist.
-Being a jack-of-all-trades paid off.
+- 07:59 - Dwindling finances lead to Nipun branching out as a guitarist.
+Being a jack-of-all-trades all his life now pays off.
 He cites Thumbtack & Craigslist as great places to hunt for gigs.

 - 11:08 - One of the biggest roadblocks rarely anticipated is the coveted day job.
 It provides stability but also tends to quickly take away from priorities.
 Another big turning point for Nipun as an artist was the art of saying no.

-- 15:51 - He formed a cover band called Groove Martini with his roommate and the trajectory of this pet project is a great example of how perfect timing and knowing the market predict success.
+- 15:51 - He talks about forming a cover band called Groove Martini with his roommate.
+The trajectory of this pet project is a great example of how perfect timing and knowing the market predict success.

-- 18:50 - Nipun cites the importance of networking and the city's own ways of weeding out talent.
+- 18:50 - Nipun cites the importance of networking and L.A.'s own little ways of weeding out talent.